GrinonBarrett/Taksidos/Placeholder Creature.md

 **Infernal Regeneration**: At the end of any round the fauxakhar receives a wound and has any hitpoints remaining, it may use its reaction to roll a d8 and compare it to its current hitpoints.
 If the result is lower, it recovers a single hitpoint.
 It must perform a rest before doing so again.

 **Draining Probiscus**: Anytime the fauxakhar's probiscus inflicts a critical hit or would qualify to damage a foe's armor, it may inflict a level of fatigue against that creature.
 If it receives fatigue this way, the fauxakhar may choose to either reduce its own fatigue by 1 level or recover 1d2-1 hitpoints.

+**Triplicate**: As an action, *the fauxakhar creatures two illusory entities that appear exactly it does.
+They spawn within 3 yards.
+These entities have no hitpoints, retain the fauxakhar's hover speed, have the Fauxakhar's False Beams feature, have no senses, and cannot physically interact with anything.
+Any attack roll of 9 or greater will destroy it, as will anything requireing it to make a save*.
+They cannot act independently, instead receiving psychic commands from their originating Fauxakhar- which demands its concentration to maintain.

 **Triplipace**: *Its hover speed is tripled*.